vistadataproject/documents/Submissions/README.md

 Date Format:  YYYY-MM-DD

-## Technical Deliverables (Real-time, Continuous update)
+## Technical Deliverables
-Technical deliverables are updated continuously in real-time in in all repositories.
-A real-time dashboard of the progress, updates, commits, and changes to all code, data, metadata, and documents of the key deliverables are below.
+Technical deliverables are updated continuously in real-time in in all project tracks and repositories.
+A real-time dashboard of the progress, updates, commits, and changes to all code, data, metadata, and documents of all key deliverables are below.

 Repository | Pulse | Issues | Wiki | Contributors | Commits | Punchcard